Montoya/insights-counter/README.md

 ## Caveats

-This snap only runs when the user views the transaction insights tab for this snap.
+1. This snap only runs when the user views the transaction insights tab for this snap.
 So it is really a count of that.
 If the user interacts with an address without viewing the tab, then that is never counted.
+2. The transaction insights tab is loaded more than once when viewed, so the counter will fire multiple times, giving innacurate counts.
+To mitigate this, I have added a timestamp checker to only update the count if at least 4 seconds have passed since the last update.
+The source code in this repository has this feature.